treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 It was more extreme than I had ever had (and I've had occasional migraine attacks for years), so much that I thought I was getting a stroke or something.
 While the pain dissipated in a few minutes, I felt sick the whole day after.

-I didn't have a stroke, it was declared as "only" a migraine attack, but it was clear I had to take it seriously.
+I didn't have a stroke---it was declared as "only" a migraine attack---but it was clear I had to take it seriously.
 So I did what everyone recommends: I sought professional help.

 And I'm glad I did, because without it I probably would've crashed *much* harder.